Himanshu8445/terraform-ci-cd/README.md

 3. **Plan:** It creates Terraform plan for respective environment, whenever any pull request is raised.
 4. **Apply:** Terraform apply will run when pull request is merged to "main" branch.

+## Directory

+1. **.github/workflows:** Contains GitHub actions workflows for automating deployment tasks.
+It has yaml file for Dev, Test, Prod & management zone.
+2. **modules:** It has terraform modules used across environments.
+3. **managementzone:** It has configuration files to deploy management zone.
+4. **landingzone-dev:** It has configuration files to deploy DEV environment landing zone.
+5. **landingzone-test:** It has configuration files to deploy TEST environment landing zone.
+6. **landingzone-prod:** It has configuration files to deploy PROD environment landing zone.

+**Note** - You can call Terraform modules in respective environment.
+There is one resource group module already called, you can follow same process to call other modules too.

+## GitHub Environment

 ### Prerequisites

 - An Azure account with the necessary permissions to create resources.